 With the ever-improving climate we are facing, we are slowly getting back into what can be deemed as the norm.
-We have been able to get our hands on a number of vehicles and our latest test car came in the form of the ever-present Volkswagen AMAROK CANYON, the CANYON is one of the latest bakkies that come from the German manufacturer and serves to leave its mark on the segment.
+We have been able to get our hands on several vehicles and our latest test car came in the form of the ever-present Volkswagen AMAROK CANYON, the CANYON is one of the latest bakkies that come from the German manufacturer and serves to leave its mark on the segment.
 Using the tried and tested foundation the CANYON manages to etch itself into a highly competitive segment.

 Volkswagen spares no change when it comes to the presentation of its latest products and the CANYON is no different, the ample interior is filled with materials that are built to last and provide peace of mind.
-Traditionalists often believe that too many electronics tend to free up a lot of room for failure, however, Volkswagen has implemented their technological advances in a very subtle manner.
-The vehicle comes equipped with dual-zone air-conditioned climate control; heated seats which are a R 5,300.00 option that is encased as the Winter package that entails the following.
+Traditionalists often believe that too many electronics tend to free up a lot of room for failure, however, Volkswagen has implemented its technological advances in a very subtle manner.
+The vehicle comes equipped with dual-zone air-conditioned climate control; heated seats which are an R 5,300.00 option that is encased as the Winter package that entails the following.

 - Washer fluid level indicator.